News Article

 To stay fit and healthy it is recommended that adults should do at least 150 minutes (2 hours and 30 minutes) of physical activity a week.
 This should include moderate intensity aerobic activity (activities that make you feel warmer and raise your heart rate), as well as well as muscle-strengthening activities, such as yoga, lifting weights (or carrying heavy shopping bags) on at least two days a week.

-If you’re doing vigorous intensity exercise (an activity which makes you breath hard and fast which means you won’t be able to hold a conversation, without pausing for breath), then you can halve the recommended activity time.
+If you’re doing vigorous-intensity exercise (an activity which makes you breathe hard and fast which means you won’t be able to hold a conversation, without pausing for breath), then you can halve the recommended activity time.

 If you have a long-term health condition, follow the link below for advice and guidance on getting started with physical activity.